ausomely/w2-multiplayer-support/README.md

 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~lib && export PKG_CONFIG_PATH=/home/usr/lib/pkgconfig && export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:~/include

-This command must be run on each terminal window you use, so for this reason we recommend that you add it to your .bashrc file so that you do not have to do this manually ever time.
+This command must be run on each terminal window you use, so for this reason we recommend that you add it to your .bashrc file so that you do not have to do this manually every time.

 ### Installing boost asio:
 Boost asio is also necessary to run the multiplayer games.
 Information on boost Casio can be found here: